David Neligan

-David Neligan (14 October 1899 – 1983), known by his soubriquet "The Spy in the Castle", was a figure involved in the Irish War of Independence (1919–21) and subsequently became Director of Intelligence for the Irish Army after the Irish Civil War (1922–23).
+David Neligan (14 October 1899 – 6 October 1983), sometimes known as "The Spy in the Castle", was an Irish nationalist who fought in the Irish War of Independence (1919–21) and Irish Civil War (1922–23).
+During the latter conflict he was involved in the murder of a number of IRA prisoners.
+Neligan subsequently became director of intelligence for the Irish Army.

 Early life

 David Neligan was born 14 October 1899 at Templeglantine, Limerick where his parents, David and Elizabeth Neligan (née Mullan), were primary school teachers.
-He was an accomplished hurler with his local Templeglantine GAA Club.
-In 1917 Neligan joined the military organisation established in 1913 by Irish nationalists - the Irish Volunteers.
+He was an accomplished hurler with his local club, Templeglantine GAA.
+In 1917 Neligan joined the Irish Volunteers.

 Dublin Metropolitan Police & MI5

-Against his father's wishes, Neligan joined the Dublin Metropolitan Police (DMP) - also in 1917.
-Picking up travel documentation from the local Royal Irish Constabulary barracks he declined a suggestion that he enlist in this armed rural force.
-After service as a uniformed constable with the DMP, Neligan was promoted to Detective and transferred into the Department's widely hated counterintelligence and anti-political-subversion unit, the G Division, in 1919.
+Against his father's wishes, Neligan also joined the Dublin Metropolitan Police (DMP) in 1917.
+Picking up travel documentation from the local Royal Irish Constabulary barracks, he declined a suggestion that he enlist in this armed rural force.
+After service as a uniformed constable with the DMP, Neligan became a detective and was transferred to the counterintelligence and anti-political-subversion unit, the G Division, in 1919.
 In May 1920 Neligan's elder brother Maurice (1895–1920), an Irish Republican Army (IRA) member and friend of Michael Collins, persuaded him to resign from the DMP.

-After his resignation, Neligan returned to his native County Limerick with the intention of doing the Limerick IRA.
-Shortly afterwards, his brother Maurice was killed in a motorcycle accident, near their home in Templeglantine.
-In the meantime, Neligan also received word from a family friend that Michael Collins wished to meet with him in Dublin.
-Collins had been outraged that Neligan had been allowed to resign and persuaded Neligan to rejoin the DMP as a mole for the intelligence wing of the IRA.
-Along with Detectives Eamon Broy and James McNamara, Neligan acted as a highly valuable agent for Collins and passed on reams of vital information.
-Neligan leaked documents about the relative importance of police and military personnel and also warned insurgents of upcoming raids and ambushes.
-There are unconfirmed rumors that Neligan might have been a double agent working for British interests.
+Neligan received word that Collins wished to meet him in Dublin.
+He persuaded Neligan to rejoin the DMP as a mole for the intelligence wing of the IRA.
+Along with detectives Eamon Broy and James McNamara, Neligan acted as an agent for Collins and passed on vital information.
+This included documents about the relative importance of police and military personnel and he also warned insurgents of upcoming raids and ambushes.
+One author claims that Neligan may have been a double agent working for the British.

-In 1921 Collins ordered Neligan to let himself be recruited into MI5 and he used the opportunity to memorise their passwords and the identities of their agents.
-All of this was passed on to Collins.
+In 1921 Collins ordered Neligan to let himself be recruited into MI5, from which he picked up passwords and the identity of their agents.
+This intelligence was passed to Collins.
 After Broy and McNamara were dismissed in 1921, Neligan became Collins' most important mole inside Dublin Castle.